History of the Sunset Theatre

 Joanne & Mary Omlin in the 1970s.

-Thanks to August Aubert for providing all the great pictures above!
+Thanks to August Aubert for providing the great historical pictures above!

 Heidi Leroue and D.J.
 Livingstone helping Jeri on a busy night in 1992.